pjsherpa/UC-Berkeley-BootCamp/21-MERN/01-Activities/12-Stu_MERN-Setup/Unsolved/README.md

 ## Root-level Functionality

-* TODO: Explain what each script does in the root-level `package.json` file:
+- TODO: Explain what each script does in the root-level `package.json` file:
+  //start the server
+  //the develop runs the server and client concurrently(together)
+  //npm i the server the client folder
+  //it seeds data up to the server
+  //build the public folder and all the contents pushed in from src.

 ```json
 "scripts": {